jmoro0408/jmoro0408/README.md

 ### Hi there 👋

-My name is James, I'm a Data Analyst at AECOM.
+My name is James, I'm a Data Scientist at AECOM.

 When I'm not programming I like to ski, surf, and hike.